1970 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-The auction records reveal DCAM examples consistently commanding premium prices, with recent sales ranging from $60 to over $640 depending on grade and market timing.
+Auction records show DCAM examples consistently commanding premium prices, with sales ranging from $60 to over $640 depending on grade and market timing.
+The top recorded auction result for this variety is a PR69 DCAM that realized $2,760 in 2007, underscoring the premium the market places on perfect deep cameo surfaces.

 The 1970-S DCAM quarters follow a stable pattern with March dominating activity, then stabilizing at higher levels through the summer: